Bone Marrow R2-MRI

 Bone Marrow R2-MRI data is acquired with the same MRI scanning protocol as FerriScan – the regulatory cleared and globally recognised gold standard for measurement of liver iron concentration (LIC) – the most effective measure of total body iron stores.

 Bone Marrow R2-MRI can be performed as a standalone assessment or combined with FerriScan to provide more complete picture of a patient’s iron status.
-Resonance Health also provides a regulatory authority cleared Cardiac T2* measurement for heart iron assessment to enable better-informed decisions for the management of patients at risk of iron-induced organ damage.
+Resonance Health also provides a Cardiac T2* measurement for heart iron assessment to enable better-informed decisions for the management of patients at risk of iron-induced organ damage.

 FerriScan is currently used to assess body iron stores prior to transplant at leading institutions.
 The new bone marrow specific test has the potential to further assist clinical decision making pathways for patients being considered for bone marrow transplantation.
 Improved monitoring and management of iron prior to transplantation may assist in decreasing complications and improving health outcomes.